mgajda/ouroboros-network/latency-sim/src/Latency.md

 To define our key object, lets imagine a single network connection.
-In this document, we ignore capacity-related issues, so $∆Q(t)$ is simply *improper cumulative distribution function* of events arriving over time:
+In this document, we ignore capacity-related issues, so $∆Q(t)$ is simply *improper cumulative distribution function* of event arriving at some point of time:

 <center>